NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 # Steps in the post processing script
-*Note -  I am using the term 'refine tool' to make the description  generic.
-The refine tool used was OpenRefine.
+The refine tool used here is OpenRefine.

 The digitization files come in CSV format and they have to be imported into the Open Refine tool.